nexiality/documentation/commands/xml/replaceIn(xml,xpath,content,var).md

 ### Description
 This command search against specified `xml` via `xpath`, and replace `content` against all matching instances' content.
 The final
 (modified) XML is then stored in a data variable specified as `var`.
-Note that this command replaces content of the matching XML nodes, not the matched nodes. <br>
+Note that this command replaces content of the matching XML nodes, not the matched nodes. <br/>
 If `xpath` refers to attribute of `xml`, it will replace value of all matching attributes with specified `content`.